WeMakeDevs/github-tutorial/README.md

 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - I love MLH
--more power to kunal. love the work which your are doing for the community -Pratik says this is the best git and github tutorial.
+- more to kunal. love the work which your are doing for the community
+- Pratik says this is the best git and github tutorial.